8MM Bullet: Plot

 An orphaned Karthik gets framed by the employer for the murder of his wife and is sent to juvenile prison.
-He befriends the warden, who helps him secure the SI.
+He befriends the warden, who helps him become an SI.

 Karthik remembers his warden's words to be honest in his profession.
 Unlike the other police at his station, he refuses to be involved in bribes and is made an outcast.
 One day, Karthik helps a writer who is beaten by his corrupt Inspector Devaraj.
 Due to ego issues, Devaraj plans to shame Karthik by arranging him to shadow a dangerous gangster.
 While shadowing the gangster, he loses his gun, fully loaded with 8 bullets.
 Devaraj gives him a day to find his lost gun or face disciplinary consequences.
 With the help of a reporter friend Smitha, Karthik nabs the boy who pickpocketed his gun, but the boy has sold the gun to a dealer.
 The dealer tells that he had sold the gun to a middle-aged man.
 The man attempts a bank robbery along with two accomplices, and in the process, he accidentally shoots and kills a little girl.
 Smitha, in danger of losing her job tells her superiors about the case, it goes viral, due to which Karthik is suspended from duty.

 Karthik hides from the police as he will be arrested, and is tracked down by Pandian, the new handler of the case, Pandian motivates Karthik to retrieve his lost gun and joins him in his search.
 Meanwhile, one of the robbers tries to buy his girlfriend a necklace for her birthday and takes all the fresh notes available, despite the boss's opposition.
 In the jewelry shop, he is exposed as the police kept track of the serial number of the fresh notes.
 He escapes the arrest and goes to get his share.
 After a confrontation with the boss, he tries to steal all the money and the leader shoots and kills him.
 The remaining two dispose of the body.
 The second robber fearing he also will be shot dead by the boss, contacts the police.
 When the police attempt to arrest the boss with a ploy, the boss shoots and kills the second robber and made sure there is no one left to connect him with the robber.